JI54I74A/Fullstack-bank-app/README.md

 Follow this link to understand more about creating a React app - https://create-react-app.dev/docs/getting-started

 Make sure you have Node.js and npm installed on your system.
 Install necessary packages using npm **express**, **cors**, **MongoDB**, **jQuery**, and **path** using npm.</br>
-'npm install express cors mongodb jquery path
+'npm install express cors mongodb jquery path`
-`
+I installed **nodemon**  it monitors changes in the application and restarts the server.